GreyLiang/Fundamentals_of_Compilation/README.md

-# Fundamentals_of_Compiling
+# Fundamentals_of_Compilation
-This is my homework of compiling.
+This is my homework of compilation.
 > Compiled with Python.
 The IDE is pycharm.